apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 ## Comet SQL Plugin

 The entry point to Comet is the `org.apache.spark.CometPlugin` class, which can be registered with Spark by adding the following setting to the Spark configuration when launching `spark-shell` or `spark-submit`:

 ```
 --conf spark.plugins=org.apache.spark.CometPlugin
 ```

 On initialization, this class registers two physical plan optimization rules with Spark: `CometScanRule` and `CometExecRule`.
-These rules run whenever a query stage is being planned during Adaptive Query Execution.
+These rules run whenever a query stage is being planned during Adaptive Query Execution, and run once for the entire plan when Adaptive Query Execution is disabled.

 ## CometScanRule

 `CometScanRule` replaces any Parquet scans with Comet operators.
 There are different paths for v1 and v2 data sources.

 When reading from Parquet v1 data sources, Comet replaces `FileSourceScanExec` with a `CometScanExec`, and for v2 data sources, `BatchScanExec` is replaced with `CometBatchScanExec`.
 In both cases, Comet replaces Spark's Parquet reader with a custom vectorized Parquet reader.
 This is similar to Spark's vectorized Parquet reader used by the v2 Parquet data source but leverages native code for decoding Parquet row groups directly into Arrow format.

 Comet only supports a subset of data types and will fall back to Spark's scan if unsupported types exist.
 Comet can still accelerate the rest of the query execution in this case because `CometSparkToColumnarExec` will convert the output from Spark's can to Arrow arrays.
 Note that both `spark.comet.exec.enabled=true` and `spark.comet.convert.parquet.enabled=true` must be set to enable this conversion.

+Refer to the [Supported Spark Data Types](https://datafusion.apache.org/comet/user-guide/datatypes.html) section in the contributor guide to see a list of currently supported data types.

 ## CometExecRule